2.5 C

 The Brunkeberg Tunnel measures 3.9 meters (12 feet 8 inches) in height, 4 meters (13 feet) in width, and roughly 231 meters (758 feet) in length.
 The late 19th-century engineering prowess of its design is evident in its practical passageway that makes it easier for cyclists and pedestrians to move around.
 Its original purpose was horse traffic, but it has since evolved to meet contemporary demands while maintaining its historic charm.

 The tunnel’s distinctive architectural elements, such as its arched ceilings and moody lighting, welcome guests as they enter and create an engrossing atmosphere.
-It is a desirable location for photography enthusiasts because the walls are lined with materials that highlight both historical significance and contemporary updates.
+The walls, lined with materials that highlight both historical significance and contemporary updates, make it a desirable location for photography enthusiasts.

 Modern-day significance